I could write an entire cookbook on the food memories that have lingered with me for over thirty-six years.

 If you substitute, pit the olives first if this hasn’t been done already, and make sure to add 1/4 cup chopped pimentos as well.

-In a food processor, combine the green and black olives, giardiniera, garlic, capers, parsley, oregano, black pepper, crushed red pepper flakes, red wine vinegar, oil, and pepperoncini if using, and pulse until coarsely chopped.
+In a food processor, combine the green and black olives, giardiniera, garlic, capers, parsley, oregano, freshly ground black pepper, crushed red pepper flakes, red wine vinegar, oil, and pepperoncini if using, and pulse until coarsely chopped.
 You don’t want to create a fine paste, so make sure you only pulse a few times so there’s still plenty of texture.

 Transfer the olive salad to a container and refrigerate it for at least 2 hours, or preferably overnight so the flavors can meld.